Case Studies:

 Direct cash payments to landowners.

-Payments are made on an annual basis, at the end of the year, once the absence of land use change has been confirmed (see monitoring).
+Payments are made on an annual basis, at the end of the year, once the absence of land use change has been confirmed (see MONITORING).

 Funds involved

-According to CONAFOR (2006a), US$ 88 million had been invested up to l 2005 (including funds assigned to PSA-CABSA: about US$ 10 million, 2004 and 2005).
-This amount originates from the share of the water fees, which amounted to approximately US$ 20 million in 2003 and in 2004, and US$ 30 million in 2005, (coming to a total of about US$ 70 million).
+According to CONAFOR (2006a), US$88 million had been invested up to 2005 (including funds assigned to PSA-CABSA: about US$10 million, 2004 and 2005).
+This amount originates from the share of the water fees, which amounted to approximately US$20 million in 2003 and in 2004, and US$30 million in 2005, (coming to a total of approximately US$70 million).

 12%

-(9% of which is assigned to the development and capitalization of a Biodiversity Fund)
+(9% of which is assigned to the development and capitalisation of a Biodiversity Fund) |

 Analysis of costs and benefits